Aldaviva/RaspberryPiDotnetRepository/Readme.md

     ```
     ✅ [Hosted by Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/scripts)<br>
     ❌ Must re-run `dotnet-install.sh` each time you want to update .NET<br>
+    ❌ No built-in way to easily automate upgrades<br>
     ❌ If you want the latest version, you must have prior knowledge of which channel, LTS or STS, is the latest at any given time, which is difficult to automate<br>
-    ❌ More steps to make a system-wide installation, since this tool is meant for temporary non-root cases like CI build machines
+    ❌ More steps to make a system-wide installation, since this tool is meant for temporary non-root cases like CI build machines<br>
+    ❌ Does not clean up old patch versions, so every time you upgrade .NET it will consume more storage space until you remember to manually find and delete the correct directories

 - **Bundle the runtime inside each app, instead of installing the runtime system-wide with a package or script**
     ```sh